firkin0/OSEP-shellcode-runner-automation/README.md

 # OSEP-shellcode-runner-automation
-Tool created during OSEP course.
-Made to automate the process of shellcode runners creation.
+A tool developed during the OSEP course, designed to automate the creation of shellcode runners.